Learning color space adaptation from synthetic to real images of cirrus clouds: EXPERIMENTS

-In Eqn.~\ref{eqn:ndist}, we could have different choices of $p$, {\it i.e.} the probability of the adjustment parameter $\alpha$ in the range $[-1,1]$.
-We test the segmentation performance by setting $p$ to 0.9, 0.99 and 0.999 during the adaptation, respectively.
-Table~\ref{tab:ablations} shows that the change of $p$ brings slight variations to the mean IoU scores.
-In practice, we've found that $p=0.99$ is a reasonably good choice to all the experiments.
+\paragraph{\textbf{Ablations.}} We adopt the following two ablations: \begin{enumerate}[(1)] \item {{\it Choice of $p$ in Eqn.~\ref{eqn:ndist}.} We choose different $p$ of $0.9$, $0.99$, and $0.999$ to control the probability of the adjustment parameter $\alpha$ in the range $[-1,1]$.
+Segmentation performance in Table~\ref{tab:ablations} (the first three lines) shows that the change of $p$ brings slight variations to the mean IoU scores.
+In practice, we have found that $p=0.99$ is a reasonably good choice for all the experiments. }

-In the second training stage of the adaptation, we fix the discriminator $\mathsf{D}$ to train the generator $\mathsf{G}$.
-We could also relax this condition to put $\mathsf{D}$ into backprop.
-However, Table~\ref{tab:ablations} shows that by doing this the segmentation performance quickly degrades, to be even worse than using non-adapted images.
-As discussed in Section~\ref{sec:method}, a possible reason is that once the discriminator starts to observe the synthetic images, the perceptual information like shapes and textures could gradually dominate the classification.
+\item {{\it With/without the color-sensitive $D$.} We train a color-sensitive $D$ by following the design in Section~\ref{subsec:GAN}, and a color-insensitive one by classifying between mapped source images and target images and putting it into the back-propagation.
+Table~\ref{tab:ablations} (the last two lines) shows that with a color-insensitive $D$, the segmentation performance quickly degrades, to be even worse than using non-adapted images.
+As discussed in Section~\ref{subsec:GAN}, a possible reason is that once the discriminator starts to observe the synthetic images, the perceptual information like shapes and textures could gradually dominate the classification.}